 Expectations are powerful: they can set us up to be content with our lot in life, or they can doom us to perpetual feelings of dissatisfaction and disappointment.
 Nowhere is this more true than in marriage, where so much of how we feel is based upon what we expected to experience in the relationship.
-Consider these areas where husband expectations can be your friend or your foe at home.
+Consider these areas where the expectations of your husband can be your friend or your foe at home.

 1. Honesty.
 This one is a non-negotiable and fair expectation in your marriage.
 If either of you is faltering in your honesty with the other, it’s a quick downhill slide to disaster.
 And this doesn’t apply only to issues of faithfulness.
 It’s essential that a couple communicate with honesty in all areas of life: parenting decisions, financial practices, etc. If you suspect that honesty is missing from your relationship, it’s a matter worth seeking counseling to correct.

 2. Good Work Ethic.
 Americans today have some pretty hefty expectations in terms of material wealth and lifestyle.
 It’s easy to allow unrealized lifestyle expectations to become a wedge in a marriage.
 So are your expectations of your husband in this area of life fair, realistic, and reasonable?
 Even if your husband is a great earner and provider, he may have a different priority system for your family’s resources (Like savings.
 Remember that, America?) beyond buying the greatest cars and going on the flashiest vacations.
 Some husbands are working hard to provide, but are dealing with a down economy, and could really use a cheerleader at home, rather than a disappointed wife.
 So what’s fair?
 It’s fair to expect your husband to work diligently and responsibly to provide for your family’s essential needs.
 Note: commercial-grade appliances and marble countertops are neither essential, nor a need.
 The other stuff is gravy.